Corazim: The City that Jesus reproached

 Corazim (Korazim or Chorasin) stands as a significant landmark for both historians and followers of Christianity, its roots intertwined with the teachings of Jesus.
 It is here Jesus reproached the city’s inhabitants’ lack of faith.

-The Synagogue At Corazim
+The synagogue at Corazim

 Location